nickpegg/mpdsync/README.md

 ## Setup

-One MPD server will be considered and all the others will be slaves.
+One MPD server will be considered the master and all the others will be slaves.
 This configuration is saved in settings.json (an example is provided for you).
 Once that's taken care of, all you have to is run the mpdsync.py file!

-Upon
-startup, MPDSync will propagate the playlist and player state from the master to all of the slaves.
+Upon startup, MPDSync will propagate the playlist and player state from the master to all of the slaves.
 Then, MPDSync waits for the master server to do something, such as modify the playlist, and then makes the same changes to the slaves.